Read This First

 Prompt 3: So, the only real “problem” of induction is the unreasonable and needless expectation it should have the strength of deduction, right?

-The central claim is this: Framing the “problem” of induction in this way highlights a misunderstanding or misalignment of expectations regarding the nature and role of different types of reasoning.
+In plain terms: Framing the “problem” of induction in this way highlights a misunderstanding or misalignment of expectations regarding the nature and role of different types of reasoning.

 - Deductive reasoning is about drawing logically certain conclusions from given premises.